souravkaushik-dev/dottunes/README.md

 We hope you enjoy using **DotTunes 2.0** as much as we enjoyed building it.
 Stay tuned for more updates and exciting features coming your way soon!

 ---

-Feel free to modify this README as per your project’s specific requirements!